renovatebot/renovate/docs/usage/key-concepts/how-renovate-works.md

 For example:

-1. The `gitlabci` manager finds a dependency named `python:3.10-alpine` of datasource `docker`
+1. The `gitlabci` manager finds a dependency: `python:3.10-alpine` which has the `docker` datasource
-2. The `docker` datasource looks for versions and finds `[python:3.9,python:3.9-alpine,python:3.10,python:3.10-alpine,python:3.11,python:3.11-alpine]`
+2. The `docker` datasource looks for versions and finds: `[python:3.9,python:3.9-alpine,python:3.10,python:3.10-alpine,python:3.11,python:3.11-alpine]`
-3. The `docker` versioning takes `python:3.11-alpine` as it is compatible with `python:3.10-alpine`
+3. The `docker` versioning returns `python:3.11-alpine`, because that version is compatible with `python:3.10-alpine`

 # Workflow